nebulaeonline/dotBlake2b/README.md

 - Streaming API for hashing large data efficiently.
 - MAC (Message Authentication Code) support for data integrity verification.
-- **Performance**: Utilizes AVX2 instructions for high-speed hashing on x86_64 architectures.
+- **Performance**: Utilizes SSE4/neon instructions for high-speed hashing on x86_64 & aarch64 architectures.
-- **Compatibility**: Works with .NET 8 and later versions (scalar fallback on non-x86_64 platforms).
 - **Simplicity**: Easy to integrate into existing .NET applications with minimal setup.
 - **Security**: Implements the Blake2b hash function, known for its security and speed.
 - **No External Dependencies**: A self-contained library with no external dependencies, ensuring easy deployment.
-- **Cross-Platform**: Compatible with any platform that supports .NET 8+.
+- **Cross-Platform**: Compatible with .NET 8+ Windows & Linux x64 and MacOS (x64 & Apple Silicon).

 ---

 ## Requirements

 - .NET 8 or later
-- AVX2-capable CPU for optimal performance
+- SSE4 or neon-capable CPU

 ---